tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 The unique surrogate key created by using `version_id` which is a unique identifier of a release maintained by the versions app.

 {% enddocs %}

+{% docs vsa_readout %}

+The sentiment from the Value Stream Assessment readout meeting.

+{% enddocs %}

+{% docs vsa_start_date_net_arr %}

+The stamped Opportunity Net ARR when Value Stream Assessment start date is populated and is after the opportunity created date.
+Otherwise, will stamp $0.

+{% enddocs %}

+{% docs vsa_start_date %}

+Date of the Value Stream Assessment kickoff call with the prospect/customer.

+{% enddocs %}

+{% docs vsa_url %}

+The URL to the Value Stream Assesment readout presentation.

+{% enddocs %}

+{% docs vsa_status %}

+The status of the Value Stream Assessment.

+{% enddocs %}

+{% docs vsa_end_date %}

+The date the Value Stream Assessment readout is presented to the prospect/customer.

+{% enddocs %}